-- (a) Grant dates are set within one week of the date the grants are approved by the Committee to allow time for individual managers to allocate approved pools to employees.
-The Committee determines the grant amount for each Named Officer to be granted on the same future grant date as other employees. - (b) The maximum individual award under our Executive Officer Annual Bonus Plan is \$3,000,000.
-The award amounts paid to the Named Officers in respect of 2018 performance under the Executive Officer Annual Bonus Plan are set forth in the "Non-Equity Incentive Plan Comp" column of the "Summary Compensation Table" above. - (c) As set forth in the performance multiple scale on page 26, a performance multiple of 0% to 200% will be applied to the performance units granted based on EOG's TSR (as defined in the grant agreements) over the three-year performance period of the awards relative to the TSR of each of our peer companies (as specified in the governing grant agreements) over the performance period.
-Performance units "cliff" vest the February 28th immediately following the completion of the three-year performance period (January 2019 December 2021). - (d) SARs vest in 33% increments on the one-year and two-year anniversaries of the grant date, and in an increment of 34% on the three-year anniversary of the grant date. - (e) The grant date fair value of the performance units is estimated using the Monte Carlo simulation.
-We used the following assumptions for the performance units awarded on September 27, 2018: an expected volatility of 29.93% over a 3.26-year period preceding the valuation date and a risk-free interest rate of 2.86%.
-Based on the Monte Carlo simulation, using the above assumptions, the value of the performance units was \$138.02 per unit.
+- (a) Grant dates are set approximately two weeks from the date the grants are approved by the Committee to allow time for individual managers to allocate approved pools to employees.
+The Committee determines the grant amount for each Named Officer to be granted on the same future grant date as other employees. - (b) There is no maximum individual award under our EOG Resources, Inc. Annual Bonus Plan.
+The award amounts paid to the Named Officers in respect of 2019 performance under the EOG Resources, Inc. Annual Bonus Plan are set forth in the "Non-Equity Incentive Plan Comp" column of the "Summary Compensation Table" above. - (c) As set forth in the performance multiple scale on page 26, a performance multiple of 0% to 200% will be applied to the performance units granted based on EOG's TSR (as defined in the grant agreements) over the three-year performance period of the awards relative to the TSR of each of our peer companies (as specified in the governing grant agreements) over the performance period.
+Performance units "cliff" vest the February 28th immediately following the completion of the three-year performance period (January 2020 December 2022). - (d) SARs vest in 33% increments on the one-year and two-year anniversaries of the grant date, and in an increment of 34% on the three-year anniversary of the grant date. - (e) The grant date fair value of the performance units is estimated using the Monte Carlo simulation.
+We used the following assumptions for the performance units awarded on September 26, 2019: an expected volatility of 29.20% over a 3.26-year period preceding the valuation date and a risk-free interest rate of 1.51%.
+Based on the Monte Carlo simulation, using the above assumptions, the value of the performance units was \$79.98 per unit.
 The grant date fair value for restricted stock/RSUs (which "cliff" vest three years from the grant date) represents the closing price of our Common Stock on the NYSE on the grant date.
-The grant date fair value for restricted stock/RSUs awarded on September 27, 2018 was \$127.00 per share/unit.
-The grant date fair value of each SAR grant is estimated using the Hull-White II binomial option pricing model.
-We used the following assumptions for the SARs awarded on September 27,

-2018: a dividend yield of 0.72%, expected volatility of 28.20%, a risk-free interest rate of 2.69% and a weighted-average expected life of 4.97 years.
-Based on the Hull-White II binomial option pricing model, using the above assumptions, the value of the SARs granted was \$33.58 per share.
+The grant date fair value for restricted stock/RSUs awarded on September 26, 2019 was \$75.09 per share/unit.
+The grant date fair value of each SAR grant is estimated using the Hull- White II binomial option pricing model.
+We used the following assumptions for the SARs awarded on September 26, 2019: a dividend yield of 1.40%, expected volatility of 32.02%, a risk-free interest rate of 1.68% and a weighted-average expected life of 5.14 years.
+Based on the Hull-White II binomial option pricing model, using the above assumptions, the value of the SARs granted was \$19.38 per share.
 The actual value, if any, a recipient may realize will depend on the excess of our stock price over the exercise price on the date the SARs are exercised.